dxoverdy/Integrating-Sofar2mqtt-with-Home-Assistant/README.md

 ## Accounts you will need to create if you don't already have

 ### [Google](https://www.google.co.uk/)
 Google is more than just a search engine, with an account you are entitled to free storage called Google Drive, an email address and much much more.
 You probably have one, but if not, sign up using the link in the header.
-Add these details to your 'setup.txt'
+Add these details to your 'setup.txt'.

 We will be leveraging Google to store automated daily Home Assistant backups so that in the case of memory card failure, you can easily restore as was.